weijiekoh/py2-monero-wallet-generator/README.md

 This script generates a new Monero wallet and displays the address, memonic seed, private view key, and private spend key.

-It is a pure Python 2 script and is meant for the Raspberry Pi.
+It is a pure Python 2 script and is meant for the Raspberry Pi, but can work on any machine that runs Python 2.

 I created this for use within [malvarma](https://github.com/weijiekoh/malvarma), a secure cold wallet generator for the truly paranoid.

+If you use this script to generate an address on an insecure or non-airgapped computer, do not send any moneroj to it.

 ## Usage